nismod/east-africa-transport/data/rail/readme.md

 * type:
   * station
   * halt (station without facilities)
   * stop - this is used to identify locations other than stations or halts.
 For example, ports or inland container ports.
+It is also used in the OSM data to identify train stopping points.
 * name (text) - name of the station or facility.
 * facility - identifies if a particular facility is associated with the station/stop location.
 Options are:
   * cargo_terminal